vectara/vectara-ingest/crawlers/CRAWLERS.md

 ```

 The RSS crawler can be used to crawl URLs listed in RSS feeds such as on news sites.
 In the example above, the rss_crawler is configured to crawl various newsfeeds from the BBC.
-- `source` specifies the name of the rss data feed
+- `source` specifies the name of the rss data feed.
 - `rss_pages` defines one or more RSS feed locations.
 - `days_past` specifies the number of days backward to crawl; for example with a value of 90 as in this example, the crawler will only index news items that have been published no earlier than 90 days in the past.
 - `delay` defines the number of seconds between to wait between news articles, so as to make the crawl more friendly to the hosting site.
-- `extraction` defines how we process URLs (pdf or html) as as with the website crawler.
+- `extraction` defines how text is extracted from the URLs referred to by the RSS feed, in a similar fashion to the website crawler above.

 ### Hackernews crawler